• Home

 Don’t be afraid.
 This isn’t your grandmother’s pressure cooker.
 The lid locks securely and will not unlock while under pressure.
 Some recipes call for you to turn the vent open to release the pressure quickly.
 I do this with a long handled wooden spoon.
 No steam burns yet.
 Good luck.
 I hope you learn to lock yours.

-• Terry Betts says
+Terry Betts

 This sounds so good.
 My concern is where to use my instapot.
 The quick release releases so much steam I am afraid it will warp my cabinets & I do not have an island.
 Any suggestions?